Cortisol: The Goldilocks Hormone

 • Supplements – Consider supplements for adrenal support with the help of a licensed herbalist.
 Adaptogens are a class of herbs that help your body adapt to any influence or stressor.
 They help to balance, restore, and protect the body.
 Examples of adaptogenic herbs are: astragalus root (huang qi), cordyceps (dong chong xia cao), reishi (ling zhi), ginseng, ashwagandha, and holy basil.

-• See your acupuncturist – Come see me to learn more about the symptoms of high vs. low cortisol and the Chinese Medicine perspective pertaining to stress and cortisol.
-I can also order lab testing to determine if your adrenals need support.
-Acupuncture in conjunction with herbs/supplements, diet and lifestyle choices can help you manage stress.
-My approach takes into account your individual physical, mental, and lifestyle needs to help you find your balance.
+• Come see me to learn more about the symptoms of high vs. low cortisol.
+I can order lab tests to determine if your adrenals need support.
+A natural medicine approach that includes acupuncture, herbs/supplements, diet and lifestyle choices can help you manage stress.
+My treatment plan will take into account your individual physical, mental, and lifestyle needs to help you find your balance.